‘People games’ are a great way to improve your child’s attention, social interaction, and communication skills – and the best thing is, they’re free!

 - Many families even have their own unique people games!

 ‘People games’ are fantastic because they are free and portable – you can use them anywhere and anytime!
 They are perfect for entertaining your child on the bus, or while you are waiting for an appointment.
-Most importantly, ‘people games’ help you and your child to build language and social interactions together in a fun way!
+Most importantly, ‘people games’ help you and your child to build language and social interactions together in a fun, natural way!

 How do ‘people games’ help children to learn about language and interactions?